-PhD, Marketing, Schulich School of Business, York University, Canada
+PhD, Strategy and Leadership, Schulich School of Business, York University, Canada

 MBA, Managerial Decision Systems, University of Southern California, LA, USA